weo-edu/redux-gen/Readme.md

 ```

-Using [yields](https://github.com/weo-edu/yields), complex action sequnces are easy to test.
-They are composed of a series of pure functions that return simple objects.
-They can be tested by iterating over the returned generator.
-No side effects happen in the action's sequence.
+In order to avoid writing action creators as actual GeneratorFunction, we can use libraries like [yields](https://github.com/weo-edu/yields), which returns functions that return generators.
+Yields parallels the control flow that can be achieved with GeneratorFunctions, but enforces that the functions are pure.
+Since the action creators have no side effects they can easily be tested by iterating over the generator returned by an action.

+In the previous example, using this action would be equivalent.

 ```js
 import yields from '@weo-edu/yield'